 Prior to joining ACWA/CCWT Graham held a variety of management positions in the IT and telecommunications industry, including Head of Marketing, as well as senior Project Management and Product Development roles.
 Originally from the UK, Graham has been in Australia for 30 years and holds an MSc in Educational Psychology.

 The Steering Committee includes:

-The Steering Committee guides the project and provides oversight on governance issues.
-It consists of people with experience in the area of intellectual disabilities, the criminal justice system and with issues that can co-exist with disability, such as physical disability, alcohol and other drugs and mental health issues:
+The Steering Committee guided the project and provided oversight on governance issues.
+It consisted of people with experience in the area of intellectual disabilities, the criminal justice system and with issues that can co-exist with disability, such as physical disability, alcohol and other drugs and mental health issues:

 Consultant with expertise in alcohol and other drugs (AOD), mental health and justice sectors for the past 23 years.
 Alison has particular expertise in development and training on motivational interviewing since 1989 when she worked in collaboration with Dr Stephen Rollick.
 Alison has ongoing roles with Juvenile Justice, Schizophrenia Fellowship of NSW, NSW Institute of Psychiatry, NSW Department of Education and Communities and the Mental Health Coordinating Council.

 Lecturer, Researcher and Academic Course Advisor (Bachelor of Social Work & Community Welfare) for the School of Social Sciences, University of Western Sydney, PhD (Curtin University of Technology).